 August 19, 1925

-Muchachi was born in Shurugwi on 19 August 1925.
 He was the eighth child in a family of nine.
 His mother was a devout Anglican churchgoer.
 His father was a dip-tank supervisor who was active in local affairs and a respected Karanga elder.

 From 1951 to 1955 Muchachi worked for the Native Education Department as a clerk.
-He then moved into commerce, working for an Indian wholesaler in Bulawayo as a despatch clerk.
+He then moved into commerce, working for an Indian wholesaler in Bulawayo as a dispatch clerk.
 He first took an active interest in politics when, in 1952, he became Branch Secretary of the Bulawayo Branch of the old ANC congress (under the chairmanship of Aaron Jacha).

 Clement Muchachi would be a part of ZAPU, African National Congress during his lifetime.

 - [Diana Mitchell, African Nationalist Leaders in Zimbabwe: Who’s Who 1980], "African Nationalist Leaders in Zimbabwe: Who’s Who 1980, (Cannon Press, Salisbury, 1980), Retrieved: 13 January 2022